 2 pcs (11″- 2 x 0.75″) + (16″- 0.75″- 2.75″) = 9.5″ x 12.5″

-This is how you can calculate the volume of a sealed container.
+This is how you can calculate the proper volume of a sealed container.

 You can make a box with custom shapes, or vent with multiple ports.
 If you are interested in making a box, please create an example project on paper.
 This will help you to understand the size relationships.

 You may also need design software.
-For the fast design of different subwoofer boxes, I use WinISD (the link opens in the next window).
+For the fast design of different subwoofer enclosures, I use WinISD (the link opens in the next window).

-Once you have the dimensions for your subwoofer walls, you can transfer them to the material.
+Once you have the correct dimensions for your subwoofer walls, you can transfer them to the material.

 It shouldn’t be an issue with thinner material for small sealed boxes.
 However, it can pose more problems when you make a vented box or bandpass.